allegory-software/allegory-sdk/PROGRAMMING.md

 There is no way to fix this with the current garbage collector.

+### Resurrection in finalizers

+If a finalizer stores the cdata object somewhere reachable, the object is "resurrected" but its finalizer won't run again.
+This can cause resource leaks if not handled carefully.

 ### Floating point numbers from outside

 In places where an arbitrary bit pattern can be injected in place of a double